jackbackes/trusty/README.md

 cargo test prune::tests
 ```

+## 🦀 Why Rust?

+Trusty is built in Rust for several key reasons:

+- **Speed**: Instant startup and response times - no waiting for interpreters or VMs
+- **Reliability**: Rust's type system and memory safety prevent crashes and data corruption
+- **Single Binary**: Compiles to a single executable with no runtime dependencies
+- **Cross-Platform**: Works seamlessly on Linux, macOS, and Windows
+- **Low Resource Usage**: Minimal memory footprint, perfect for running alongside development tools
+- **Data Integrity**: Strong guarantees that your task data won't be corrupted

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 Make sure to: